 Shinrin–yoku (森林浴), which literally means forest bathing, originated in Japan in the early 1980s and may be regarded as a form of nature therapy.
-Now, to my understanding, this literally is a form of therapy.
+Now, to my understanding from reading and digging into the topic, this literally is a form of therapy.
 It’s not about hiking or wandering in the woods, it’s being “there” and “connecting” – healing yourself.

 I still love connecting the phrase with just being in nature.
 That peace of mind.
 It’s always been like that for us (both my wife and I).
 We use to live near Barcelona, however, just a couple minutes from a large natural park.
 In Valencia, it was the same.
-In Dusseldorf, again, just a hop over to beautiful paths that take you through what seems endless forests.
+In Dusseldorf, again, just a hop over to beautiful paths that take you through beautiful plots of nature.
+And now on the island, it’s exactly the same.
+Endless hiking routes right outside our door.

 Sports have always been my balance to the corporate world.
 Long hours and brain-draining tasks that build up on the inside.
 However, when you disconnect with the day-to-day craziness and connect with nature, it’s solemn.
 It’s peaceful.
 It’s soothing.